・

 ■Recommended for

-Team leaders or administrative staff who want to effectively utilize information gathered through forms and quickly share it with stakeholders
+- Team leaders or administrative staff who want to effectively use information gathered through forms and quickly share it with stakeholders

-・Those who use Google Calendar and Gmail on a daily basis
+- Those who use Google Calendar and Gmail regularly

-Companies that want to automate operations by linking tools
+- Companies looking to automate business processes by integrating tools

-・Those who share materials in PDF or send links in bulk
+- Those who share documents via PDF or send links in bulk

-Those who aim to streamline information transmission tasks and achieve unified management of information
+- Those aiming to streamline information transmission tasks and achieve unified information management

 ■Overview

-The "Add to Google Spreadsheet when an event is created in Google Calendar" workflow streamlines schedule management.
+The workflow "Add events created in Google Calendar to Google Sheets" streamlines schedule management.

-You can manage Google Calendar information as data, making it easier to search past records.
+By managing Google Calendar information as data, it becomes easier to search past records.

 ■Recommended for